 We are responsible to the UNL Community and the public.

-- Officers wear body cameras and have cruiser cameras.
-In addition, supervisors conduct quarterly reviews of video footage to ensure both lawful and professional performance.
+- Supervisors conduct quarterly reviews of body worn and in-car video footage to ensure both lawful and professional performance.

 - Officer candidates must pass a stringent pre-employment process – written application, physical testing, several rounds of interviews and complete a lengthy document covering all facets of personal history.
 A job offer is also dependent on the candidate successfully completing a physical exam, polygraph test and psychological testing.